Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_sobeys_stores.md

   - Uniqueness of `unique_store_id` to prevent duplicate store records.

 ## Conclusion
-The `staging_sobeys_stores` model is a crucial component of your data pipeline.
+The `stg_sobeys_stores` model is a crucial component of your data pipeline.
 By standardizing and enhancing the raw store data, this model lays a strong foundation for accurate, efficient downstream analyses in your data warehouse environment.